-Dislikes: BADLY written fanfics, short fanfics, Naruto Harem fics and Godlike Naruto fics (There are a shit ton of the of them).
-Abandoned well-written fanfics.
-Also, Summaries that overuse "What if", it's just evidence of lazy writing.
+Dislikes: Redundancy, Naruto Harem fics and Godlike Naruto fics (There are a shit ton of the of them), redundancy, Abandoned well-written fanfics, inconsistancy, Summaries that overuse "What if" and Redundancy

-Location: the darkest part of your room...nice ass by the way.
+Location: the darkest part of your room...it smells suspiciously of fish in here.

 Well, hello there my name is Guardian Soul, but my friends call me Guardian Soul, which is appropriate seeing as it's my name.